Brown Sugar Kiwi Face Scrub - DIY

 I chose not to list the skin care line because that is not the point of this post.
 My intentions of this post we're to create an original DIY face scrub that provided me with the same benefits as this skin care line version.

 There are three major ingredients you need to include in your DIY face scrub.An Exfoliant, an Oil, and Antioxidants.
 (The last is not required, but recommended.)

 In this recipe, I used brown sugar because it has a coarse texture yet is the softest scrub I've tried.
 It gently melts on your face as you blend it in.Other options: iodized sea salt, black sea salt, white sugar, or other desired ingredients

 When creating your scrub you can add any type of blended fruit, or vitamin oil/essential oil.
 I used kiwi in this scrub.
 In addition to their antioxidant properties, the fruits (strawberries, pineapple, kiwi) and vegetables (cucumbers, tomatoes) provide beneficial ingredients to help clean out your pores and prevent future breakouts.
 You want to ensure the essential oil you use is safe for your face.
 Watch out for the ones with fragrance, they can be dangerous.

 I almost forgot!
-I have been attempting to find a special foodie site with heart earlier in the week and my research led me to http://perigord.ca.
-This is the site of Perigord.
-They are a food blog situated in British Columbia.
+I have been attempting to find an exciting wholesale fashion jewelry distributor in Toronto that cares earlier in the week and my research led me to https://ndwholesalejewelry.com.
+This is the site of nora david jewelry.
+They are a jewelry distributor situated in Ontario.
 I thought I'd save my readers some trouble should they wind up looking for the same.
 These guys were great to do business with.
 Now, back to it.